jamievullo/TravelSaver/README.md

 * MIT License

 ### Future Adjustments
-* Geocoding country, city, lat-lng automatically from location.
+* Geocoding country, city, lat-lng automatically from user location.
-* Autocomplete for airport code based on city input in FlightForm
-* Autocomplete city for HotelForm
-* Datepicker for dates on all forms
+* Datepicker for dates on all forms(air bnb) need to figure out styling
-* Somehow get deep links for transfer of search data to carrier, hotel, or rental provider.
+* Recent history of all searches from local storage or database
+* Get car rental search up and running
+* Better layout of results for flights and hotels
+* Format for arrival and departure dates
+* Make smaller second search navbar to display on top of flights/ hotels/ rentals results displays with pre-populated data based on search results allowing user to adjust dates or destination
+* Get better APIs or affiliate API for more stable results of searches
+* Publish site